jaySiddhapura-eng/JavaExceptions/README.md

 6. **FINALLY**

-   1. Any statement that absolutely must be executed after TRY block is put in FINALLY block
+   1. Any statement that absolutely must be executed after TRY block is put in FINALLY block<br><br>
    2. If exception occurred and did not handled properly, anything after try catch clause will not be executed and results into runtime error

       Sample: